Is A Memory Foam Mattress Perfect For You?

-In regard to off gassing being a long-term health threat, such as a cancer risk, there is currently no credible study or evidence showing this to be the case.
+In regards to off-gassing being a long-term health threat, such as a cancer risk, there is currently no credible study or evidence showing this to be the case.

 Domestic vs Imported

-The over power off gassing comes from inconsistency while making the foam.
+The overpower of off-gassing comes from inconsistency while making the foam.
 These are things such as temperature fluctuation while curing the foam, and many other variables.
-Many consumers believe that American-made memory foam off gasses less (and is, therefore, safer / healthier) than imported foam, namely foam from China.
-Our research-based on actual consumer experiences shows the opposite: Domestically made memory foam has considerably more off gassing reports than foreign-made foam.
+Many consumers believe that American-made memory foam off-gasses less (and is, therefore, safer / healthier) than imported foam, namely foam from China.
+Our research-based on actual consumer experiences shows the opposite: Domestically made memory foam has considerably more off-gassing reports than foreign-made foam.

 High vs Low Density

-The fact that domestically made memory foam has more off gassing reports than foreign-made foam may be explained by foam density.
-Higher density foam usually off gasses more than less dense foam.
-And higher density foam tends to be produced domestically, while less dense foam is often foreign made.
+The fact that domestically made memory foam has more off-gassing reports than foreign-made foam may be explained by foam density.
+Higher-density foam usually off-gasses more than less dense foam.
+And higher density foam tends to be produced domestically, while the less-dense foam is often foreign-made.